Solution

 Whilst understanding the difficulties, the Health Directorate recognised that the existing deficiencies in systems access and account provisioning processes needed to be addressed as a priority.
 An IAM strategy was commissioned to both support and enable the implementation of the Digital Health Enterprise (DHE) Technology Strategy and Implementation Plan.
 This was one of the key strategies adopted by the Health Directorate to achieve the strategic objectives of Access, Efficiency and Reliability.

 A particularly impressive characteristic that was displayed by the IAM Program sponsor was the calm determination to implement a solid foundation solution that put the Health Directorate in a position to progressively adopt additional automated IAM capabilities as budget becomes available.
-Driving through the initial resistance to process change has been rewarded with a solution that is considered to be business critical.
-A long list of requests for enhancements to the IAM system is a strong indication that the benefits of automated IAM processes are now widely recognised within the organisation.

 Doug Stevenson